-- 4.6a A home occupation meeting the requirements listed below is permitted in any zone: - Advertising shall be limited to business cards, flyers, and newspaper ads, which may refer to the location of the structure and type of occupation. - 4.6a.2 No signage other than a sign up to 12 inches high by up to 30 inches in length or up to 30 inches high and up to 12 inches in length, or any other configuration not to exceed 360 square inches.
-(Amended March 13, 2007) - Storage of goods is only allowed within the primary structure or accessory 4.6a.3 building. - 4.6a.4 Adequate off-street parking spaces are permitted for the home occupation as deemed necessary by the applicant. - 4.6a.5 The occupation shall not cause nuisance due to noise, radiation, radio interference, vibration, sound pressure, odors, dust, fumes, vapors, gases, smoke or glare. - 4.6a.6 Such use must be clearly secondary and incidental to the use of the premises for dwelling purposes. - 4.6a.7 No more than thirty-three percent (33%) of the gross floor area of the occupied dwelling unit shall be devoted to such a home occupation. - There shall be no outside parking of vehicles defined in NH RSA 259:7, 259:11a, 259.59.
-4.6b 259:98 and 259:109 as Bus, Combination Vehicle, Motor Truck, Semi-trailer, Tractortrailer, and Truck-tractor. - Any Home Occupation not meeting the requirements of 4.6a.1 through 4.6a7, and 4.6b 4.6c may be permitted by Special Exception.
-Applicants for a Special Exception must meet the requirements of Sections 6.3.1 through 6.3.2c of the Zoning Ordinance.
+4.6a A home occupation meeting the requirements listed below is permitted in any zone:

+4.6a1 Advertising shall be limited to business cards, flyers, and newspaper ads, which may refer to the location of the structure and type of occupation.
+4.6a2 No signage other than a sign up to 12 inches high by up to 30 inches in length or up to 30 inches high and up to 12 inches in length, or any other configuration not to exceed 360 square inches.
+[Amended March 13, 2007] 4.6a3 Storage of goods is only allowed within the primary structure or accessory building.

+4.6a4 Adequate off-street parking spaces are permitted for the home occupation as deemed necessary by the Applicant.

+4.6a5 The occupation shall not cause nuisance due to noise, radiation, radio interference, vibration, sound pressure, odors, dust, fumes, vapors, gases, smoke or glare.

+4.6a6 Such use must be clearly secondary and incidental to the use of the premises for dwelling purposes.

+4.6a7 No more than thirty-three percent [33%] of the gross floor area of the occupied dwelling unit shall be devoted to such a home occupation.

+4.6b There shall be no outside parking of vehicles defined in NH RSA 259:7, 259:11a, 259:59, 259:98 and 259:109 as Bus, Combination Vehicle, Motor Truck, Semi-Trailer, Tractor-trailer, and Truck-tractor.

+4.6c Any Home Occupation not meeting the requirements of 4.6a1 through 4.6a7, and 4.6b may be permitted by Special Exception.
+Applicants for Special Exception must meet the requirements of Sections 6.3.1 through 6.3.2c of the Zoning Ordinance.
-4.7 Bed and Breakfast

-Bed and Breakfasts are allowed in all zones subject to site plan review and the following conditions:

-Maximum number of accommodations units shall be determined by the more restrictive of:

-> Subtracting 750 from the total square footage of the building and dividing the result by 400
+- 4.7 Bed and Breakfast Bed and Breakfasts are allowed in all zones subject to site plan review and the following conditions: - Maximum number of accommodation units shall be determined by the more restrictive of: - Subtracting 750 from the total square footage of the building and dividing the result by 400 or,

-The total square footage of the lot divided by 1800.

-- ★ Establishment is not primarily a restaurant, although establishment may serve breakfast and snacks to its guests. - ★ All Bed and Breakfasts shall be required to have all local and state permits, and a permit to operate issued by the Building Inspector before operation begins.
-Approval alone by the Planning Board does not constitute permission to operate.
+- The total square footage of the lot divided by 1800. - Establishment is not primarily a restaurant, although establishment may serve breakfast and snacks to its guests. - All Bed and Breakfasts shall be required to have all local and state permits, and a permit to operate issued by the Building Inspector before operation begins.
+Approval alone by the Planning Board does not constitute permission to operate. - Signage Main sign shall be no larger than 8 square feet and may be double sided, posts not included.
+There shall be no neon or flashing signage.